wrkode/beskar7/README.md

 ## **Automatic Vendor-Specific Hardware Support**

+**Important:** RedFish+VirtualMedia is in the the of being removed. please do not rely nor test this method.

 Beskar7 now automatically detects and handles vendor-specific hardware quirks! **Dell, HPE, Lenovo, and Supermicro systems** with zero configuration. (until bugs are found :D ) (**automatic detection is still experimental**)

 - **Dell PowerEdge:** Automatic BIOS attribute handling (testing advised following microcode upgrades)